wiesoauch/populate-quickpick/README.md

   - call `vsce package`
 - test extension
   - without the need to install it via an Extension Development Host window with `F5`
-  - there, call extension from the `Command Palette (shift-cmd-P)` via command `QuickPick from a List`
+  - there, call extension from the `Command Palette (shift-cmd-P)` via command `QuickPick from a File`
 - the extension was created via `Yeoman` for vsc ([more infos on building extensions](https://code.visualstudio.com/api/get-started/your-first-extension)).

+## Future Ideas
+- add file path as option in user settings
+- make extension run not only for workspaces but also without a workspace
+- allow a hierarchy of topics
+- make nested QuickPicks available for different hierarchy topics like shown in the [QuickInput examples](https://github.com/microsoft/vscode-extension-samples/tree/main/quickinput-sample)

 ## Links